 - The prisoner’s date of birth or age

-- The facility where they are being held
+- The specific facility where the prisoner is being held

 Sometimes the jails or prisons will also provide the date the person was first incarcerated, the court that referred the person to the jail or prison, the penal code section the person was charged with or convicted of violating, the scheduled release date of the prisoner if any, and even a record of prior incarcerations of the person for other offenses.

-For people in state prison, contact state corrections or prisons officials.
+For people in state prison, contact state corrections or prison officials.
 In California that’s the California Department of Corrections and Rehabilitation.